mrnorman/miniWeather/README.md

 * Ncview: http://meteora.ucsd.edu/~pierce/ncview_home_page.html
   * This is the easiest way to visualize NetCDF files.
 * MPI
-* For OpenACC: An OpenACC-capable compiler (PGI, Cray, GNU)
+* For OpenACC: An OpenACC-capable compiler (PGI / Nvidia, Cray, GNU)
+  * A free version of the PGI / Nvidia compiler can be obtained by googling for the "Community Edition"
-* For OpenMP: An OpenMP offload capable compiler (Cray, XL)
+* For OpenMP: An OpenMP offload capable compiler (Cray, XL, GNU)
 * For C++ portability, Nvidia's CUB and AMD's hipCUB and rocPRIM are already included as submodules
 * CMake: https://cmake.org

+On Ubuntu, the pnetcdf, ncview, mpi, and cmake dependencies can be installed  with `sudo apt-get install cmake libopenmpi-dev libpnetcdf-dev ncview`.

 ## Basic Setup